Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google/README.md

 The purpose of this project is to make it easy to extract Google Classroom data in order to monitor the progress and participation of students in virtual or blended models.

 This data extractor targets two audiences.
 The first is someone who just wants the data out of Google Classroom into a .csv file that can be loaded into a spreadsheet.
-The second is to present the data in Jupyter Notebook format for analysis and reporting by someone who is familiar with that common Python-based analytics tool.
+The second for someone who is familiar with Jupyter Notebook, a common Python-based tool for analysis and reporting.

 ## API Permissions